86-90 Paul Street, London, EC2A 4NE

 British citizenship & naturalization

-Sequel to having a permanent residency status, an applicant may be eligible to apply for British Citizenship.
+After living in the UK as a permanent resident, an applicant may become eligible to apply for British Citizenship.
 The advantages of having a British passport are limitless.
-It is the last destination of every immigrants in the UK.
+It is the last step for every immigrant in the UK.

-British Citizenship for non-British can be achieved in two ways.
-Whichever way you qualify, your original passport and Biometric card would not be required to be submitted to the Home Office as we will certify them thereby allowing you to travel when the application is being considered.
+British Citizenship for foreign nationals can be achieved in two ways.
+Whichever way you qualify, your original passport and Biometric card would not be required to be submitted to the Home Office as we will certify them, thereby allowing you to travel when the application is being considered.

 • Naturalisation: The standard requirement includes 5 years of residency in the UK and 12 months wait after obtaining Indefinite Leave to Remain (ILR).
-For spouses and civil partners of UK citizens they only need to have spent 3 years in the UK (not 5 years) and be in possession of ILR.
-There is no need to wait for 12 months after ILR.
-Absence and Knowledge of life in the UK are also requirements that must be met by an applicant.
+For spouses and civil partners of UK citizens they only need to have spent 3 years in the UK (not 5 years) and be in possession of ILR; there is no need to wait for 12 months after ILR.
+Residency and Knowledge of Life in the UK are also requirements that must be met by an applicant.
 There are other rules on absences and criminal offenses, etc.

 • Registration: An applicant could be eligible for British Citizenship on other grounds apart from residency or work in the UK.
-For instance, where an applicant parent(s) is a British Citizen, but the applicant was born abroad or where the applicant parents lived in the UK in the past or where a child was born in the UK and has lived in the UK for a continuous period of 10 years.
+For instance, where an applicant’s parent(s) is a British Citizen but the applicant was born abroad, or where the applicant’s parent(s) lived in the UK in the past and the child was born in the UK and lived in the UK continuously until they were 10 years old.

 Practice Areas